ThomasProbyn/thomasprobyn.github.io/markdown/blogs/ideas/justifying_javascript.md

 My reasons for not using JavaScript are not the main focus of this article - the reactions of those who disagree with me are.
 By "those", I am in fact not referring to humans, but websites, and the humans who designed those websites.
 On the majority of web apps, NoScript users are often treated with (if they're lucky) an infinite spinning circle which will never disappear.
 It has no way of disappearing!
 I'd in fact be willing to bet that the developers of most of these sites never even bothered to check what happened when you tried to load them with no script, as there seems to be a conception that users with NoScript enabled don't want to view the app anyway.

-If web apps are inevitable (as they so would seem) and people aren't going to write a desktop app even when they really should, then can't we at least have some sort of a standard for addressing noscript users, instead of the poor loading experience or blank white pages we are treated to now?
+If web apps are inevitable (as so they would seem) and people aren't going to write a desktop app even when they really should, then can't we at least have some sort of a standard for addressing noscript users, instead of the poor loading experience or blank white pages we are treated to now?

-Given that one of the most brilliant things about JavaScript is its complete control over the DOM (the programmatic representation of all the things you see on the screen), why are sites not more noscript friendly.
+Given that one of the most brilliant things about JavaScript is its complete control over the DOM (the programmatic representation of all the things you see on the screen), why are sites not more noscript friendly?
 The solution is pretty simple to me.
 Many websites load a blank HTML file, then use DOM construction methods to build the page using your device (rather than sending a pre-built HTML page).
 Why a blank page?
 If your plan is to use DOM construction methods once JavaScript is available, then why not write a few more lines to deconstruct an existing DOM?

 If, instead of a blank page, users were served something more along the lines of: